 Reduces Plaque Build Up

 Plaque is the first stage of tooth decay.
 Plaque is a sticky yellow pale substance that forms around the teeth, containing millions of harmful bacteria.
 The food debris that stays inside your mouth if you don’t floss your teeth is the trigger of its build-up.
 Sometimes, there may be stubborn areas inside the mouth that your bristle brush cannot reach.
-If the food remains stuck in those areas, plaque will begin to build up.
+If the food remains stuck in those areas, plaque will begin to build up and may eventually become dangerous to your oral health.

 Reduces Bad Breath